grantwilliams/wg-gesucht-crawler-cli/README.md

 Crawls the WG-Gesucht site for new apartment listings and send a message to the poster, based off your saved filters and saved text.

-Uses Tkinter for the GUI and ~~MechanicalSoup~~ Selenium to crawl the site.
+Uses Tkinter for the GUI and Requests + BeautifulSoup to crawl the site.

-**Update**
-WG-Gesucht changed their login, making it not possbile to use MechanicanlSoup anymore, so it now needs to use Selenium.

-You can download the PhantomJS binary for you OS can be downloaded [here](http://phantomjs.org/download.html)

-It then needs to be placed in the working directory in a folder named '.phantomjs' so the folder tree looks like:

-Working Dir
-├── main.py
-├── .phantomjs
-│                     └── bin
-│                                          └── phantomjs (binary)
-└── wg_gesucht.py

 ## Use
 Install the Python packages in the 'requirements.txt' and run then 'main.py'